HomeDirectoriesThe Role of the Better Business Bureau (BBB) in Your US Directory...

 • Request complaint closure once resolved to update your BBB record promptly

-To use this process for directory advantage, implement these proven protocols:
+To turn this process into a directory advantage, use these protocols:

-The BBB complaint process follows a specific protocol that smart businesses learn to navigate effectively:
+The BBB complaint process runs on a set procedure that smart businesses learn to work through:

 1. A consumer files a complaint with the BBB